mattpolzin/JSONAPI/README.md

 let favoriteColor: String = person.favoriteColor
 ```

-🗒 `Attributes` can also be accessed via the older `subscript` operator as follows:
+:warning:  `Attributes` can also be accessed via the older `subscript` operator, but this is a deprecated feature that will be removed in the next major version:
 ```swift
 let favoriteColor: String = person[\.favoriteColor]
 ```

-In both cases you retain type-safety.
-It is best practice to pick an attribute access syntax and stick with it.
-At some point in the future the syntax deemed less desirable may be deprecated.

 #### `Transformer`